- Join Us!

-Advocates meet or speak with their assigned participants on a regular basis and communicate regularly with their assigned participants’ case managers.
-Advocate training workshops are held regularly.
+Peer Support Partners meet or speak with their assigned participants on a regular basis and communicate regularly with their assigned participants’ case managers.
+Peer Support Partner training workshops are held regularly.

-While lived experience is not necessary to becoming an advocate, many of the advocates are prior TPAPN participants.
+While lived experience is not necessary to becoming a Peer Support Partner, many of them are prior TPAPN participants.